The 3 best bowls for flat-faced dogs

-- Arc design
+- Free tilt design

-A flat-face is the best face
+A flat face is the best face

-I knew that bringing a brachycephalic dog into my world wouldn’t be easy, just as it isn’t easy for any owner of a bulldog, Pug, Boston Terrier, Pekingese, etc. I was prepared for daily wrinkle-cleaning and monitoring his breathing when it’s hot but I didn’t consider that a food dish might be problematic.
+I knew that bringing a brachycephalic dog into my world wouldn’t be easy, just as it isn’t easy for any owner of an english bulldog, Pug, Boston Terrier, Pekingese, etc. I was prepared for daily wrinkle-cleaning and monitoring his breathing when it’s hot but I didn’t consider that a food dish might be problematic.

 It just goes to show that each dog is different and may require a few tweaks to their daily lives to keep them happy and healthy.
 My pit bull is going to have to adjust to no longer having a “second breakfast” – and I’m sure Rowdy will be thrilled to finally get all of his food to himself.

 Remember that it may take a few tweaks to make sure you get the perfect bowl at the best tilt and with the right height, but once you do, your flat-faced pooch will be well-fed and happy as can be!